 Video shows teen's beating during West Virginia traffic stop

-CHARLESTON, W.Va. – A West Virginia prosecutor has released a police dashcam video of a 16-year-old boy being beaten by officers during a November traffic stop.
+CHARLESTON, W.Va. – A police dashcam video released Thursday shows a West Virginia police officer kicking and punching a handcuffed teenage boy on the ground and kneeling on his shoulder during a November traffic stop.

-Berkeley County Prosecutor Catie Wilkes Delligatti released the eight-minute video to The Associated Press on Thursday.
+Berkeley County Prosecutor Catie Wilkes Delligatti released the eight-minute video to The Associated Press.
 The teen's face is redacted in the video, taken from a sheriff's cruiser.

+The video shows two officers yanking the teen through the open driver's side window to the ground, where he lands face first and is immediately placed in handcuffs.
+Footage shows one of the officers then kicks and stomps him several times and puts his knee on the teen's shoulder blade, pressing down with his full weight.
+The officer then punches the teen at least eight times.

+A minute later, the teen is pulled up to his feet but remains limp as he is thrown further to the side of the road.

 Authorities originally denied media requests for the video, citing the investigation.

-Two state troopers and a sheriff's deputy were fired in January.
+Troopers Michael Kennedy and Derek Walker and a sheriff's deputy were fired in January.
 Another deputy who was fired recently got his job back.

-One trooper was indicted by a federal grand jury Wednesday on one count of deprivation of rights under color of law — language used to describe crimes committed by police officers while on duty.
+Kennedy, 29, of Morgantown, was indicted Wednesday by a federal grand jury on one count of deprivation of rights under color of law — language used to describe crimes committed by police officers while on duty.

 The indictment accuses Kennedy of using excessive force resulting in bodily injury.